Battle of Jerusalem Plank Road: Aftermath

 Union casualties were 2,962, Confederate 572.
-The battle was inconclusive, with advantages gained on both sides.
-The Confederates were able to retain control of the Petersburg Railroad.
-The Federals were able to destroy a short segment of the railroad before being driven off, but more importantly, the siege lines were stretched further to the west, a strategy Grant would continue until the spring of 1865.
-Other segments of the Petersburg Railroad were destroyed by the Wilson-Kautz Raid and more would fall to the Union Army during the Battle of Globe Tavern (or the Second Battle of the Weldon Railroad) in August, although Lee could ship supplies by wagon from the Weldon where it reached Stony Creek Station.
+The battle's outcome was inconclusive, with advantages gained on both sides.
+Some historians point to the battle as a tactical Confederate victory noting the heavy Union casualties and the fact that the Confederates were able to retain control of the Petersburg Railroad.
+Others argue that it was the Federals who were tactically successful in that they were able to destroy a short segment of the railroad before being driven off and, more importantly, extend their siege lines further to the west, a strategy Grant would continue until the spring of 1865.
+Be that as it may, additional segments of the Petersburg Railroad were destroyed by the Wilson-Kautz Raid and more would fall to the Union Army during the Battle of Globe Tavern (or the Second Battle of the Weldon Railroad) in August, although Lee could ship supplies by wagon from the Weldon where it reached Stony Creek Station.
 In an expedition of December 7–11, Maj.
 Gen. Gouverneur K. Warren destroyed an additional 16 mi of track, rendering the Weldon Railroad unable to supply Petersburg.